-The analysis presented in this report culminates in four thematic sets of recommendations for Pennsylvania’s policymakers.
-Each set of recommendations identifies opportunities for barrier removal and future growth in the smart building and solar sectors.
+The analysis presented in this report culminates in recommendations for Pennsylvania’s policymakers, based on best practices in the United States and abroad.
+Each set of recommendations identifies opportunities for removing barriers and growing the smart buildings and solar sectors.
 While the recommendations are intended to be complementary and would be powerful if adopted as a package, each can also be viewed as a stand-alone option.
 Taken together, these recommendations chart a course for Pennsylvania leaders to create and enhance jobs in the advanced energy sector.

-Implement State Energy Efficiency Benchmarking and Disclosure Policy: Establish city-level benchmarking programs throughout the commonwealth in order to monitor building energy performance, encourage smart building investments, and achieve environmental benefits.
+Implement State Energy Efficiency Benchmarking and Disclosure Policy: Establish city-level benchmarking programs throughout the commonwealth in order to monitor building energy performance, encourage smart buildings investments, and achieve environmental benefits.

 Increase Compliance and Update Building Codes: Adopt the most recent residential and commercial building codes and establish a strong compliance plan in order to expand the market for energy-efficient structures.

-Enable PACE Financing: Encourage energy efficiency upgrades and smart building projects by allowing Pennsylvania property owners to finance investments with a loan that is repaid through their property tax bill.
+Enable PACE Financing: Encourage energy efficiency upgrades and smart buildings projects by allowing Pennsylvania property owners to finance investments with a loan that is repaid through their property tax bill.

 Use Competition to Encourage Small Businesses to Participate in Capacity Market Auctions: Incentivize small- and medium-sized businesses to jointly auction their future savings in PJM’s capacity market by hosting a state or local competition.